arifimran5/order-processing-demo/README.md

 ## Ecommerce Order Processing Demo with Rabbitmq and Go

+> [!NOTE]
+> Services are for demo purpose, it's not feature complete.
+Goal is to show how to use rabbitmq with go and create a microservices architecture.

 This repository contains 4 services that process an ecommerce order and a shared pkg for rabbitmq:
 1. Order
 2. Payment